-- 1. In the Camera, Timeline view, select the drawing layer or deformation nodes you want to display. - 2.
+- 1. In the Camera, Node or Timeline view, select the drawing layer or deformation group or nodes containing the deformation chain you want to display. - 2.
 Do one of the following: - In the Camera toolbar, click the Show Control x button. - From the top menu, select View > Show > Control. - Press Shift + F11.